timgthomas/timgthomas.com/source/_posts/2019/11-07-unit-testing-glimmer-components.md

 });
 ```

+I've published a [sample Ember Octane app on GitHub](https://github.com/timgthomas/unit-testing-glimmer-components) if you'd like to play around with real code.

 ## A Disclaimer

 As I mentioned earlier in this post, Octane doesn't officially support unit tests for Glimmer components.
 Although (as far as I can tell), everything in this post uses non-private APIs, there's no guarantee this approach will work in the future.
 Of course, I hope the Ember and Glimmer teams restore official support for this type of test, as it's usually the first thing I reach for when building out components.
 Until then, I'll try to keep up with any API changes and update this post to match.